Reduced Relative Clauses: How to Use Them Correctly

 Question 1 of 15

-1. Which of the following is an example of a reduced relative clause?
+1. Which of the following is NOT a tip for using reduced relative clauses?

 Question 1 of 15